Samad1four/AIML-Proj/README.md

 # 🏥 MediBot: Medical Symptom Diagnosis Expert System

-> A Rule-Based AI Expert System built in Prolog | AIML VITyarthi Project

----

 ## 📌 What Is This?

 **MediBot** is a Prolog-based **Expert System** that diagnoses common medical conditions from user-reported symptoms and recommends a treatment action plan.

-It is built on **Rule-Based Inference** — one of the oldest and most important paradigms in Artificial Intelligence.
+It is built on **Rule-Based Inference** one of the oldest and most important paradigms in Artificial Intelligence.
 The same approach was used in **MYCIN** (Stanford, 1970s), one of the first AI systems to outperform human doctors in diagnosing bacterial infections.

 This project demonstrates core AIML concepts including:
 - Knowledge Representation using Prolog facts and rules